MultiX-Amsterdam/data-science-book-uva-2023/docs/syllabus.md

 ## Grading: Exams and Assignments

 Your final grade is based only on exams (the mid-term exam is 40% weight, and the final exam is 60% weight).
-There is a resit for the course.
+There is one resit for the course, which counts as 100% weight.
-According to the [UvA rule](https://www.uva.nl/en/about-the-uva/policy-and-regulations/rules-and-regulations/teaching/teaching.html#Model-regulations), the most recent grade will apply in the event of a resit regardless of the outcome (which means the resit score always override the previous score).
+According to the [UvA rule](https://www.uva.nl/en/about-the-uva/policy-and-regulations/rules-and-regulations/teaching/teaching.html#Model-regulations), the most recent grade will apply in the event of a resit regardless of the outcome.
+This means that if you take the resit, your resit score will override the weighted sum of your mid-term and final exam grades.
+Based on the UvA rule above, the teaching team will determine the result of an exam within 20 working days.
+After the grade is released, students have the right to inspect their own exam result within 20 working days.

 The mid-term and final exams are based on coding questions (and may also contain multiple-choice questions), which are designed to test your knowledge in different parts of the data science pipeline.
 We will provide Jupyter notebooks during the exams with instructions.